 The nature of this music means you have to crank up the volume to get the full effect.
 (We purchased the albums on vinyl which sound awesome on our vintage stereo.)
 There are many instrumental layers, so you have to listen closely or you miss the subtle nuances like bagpipes in the background.
 I mean seriously, he will go from a quiet interlude of whispered poetry or what sounds like the distant refrain of a Gregorian chant, to suddenly hitting you over the head with the roar of full-blown heavy metal.

 Even more amazing is that this was all done by just one man!
 Marshall uses some electronic MIDI instrumentation, but it’s hard to tell the difference.
 On his later albums he does have some help from session musicians.
 “Saor is very personal to me,” he said, “so I don’t know how I’d feel about it becoming a full band.”
 But he admits, “I enjoy having session musicians playing on the albums and helping me with the live shows.”

 As a Christian girl, I never even liked heavy metal music before, but upon hearing Saor it really resonated with me for some reason.
-I must admit, the intense heavy metal style fits when you’re feeling angry or frustrated.
+I must admit, the intense heavy metal style fits when you’re feeling angry or frustrated; it has a cathartic effect.
 It’s also great for working out or heavy duty housework because the music is so powerful.
 If you have any Scottish or even Viking blood in you, I bet this music will speak to you too.
 Seriously, the Gaels were like the original “Live Free or Die” kind of people!

 Speaking of which, Saor means “free” and “unconstrained” in Gaelic.
 The name was inspired by the Scottish independence motto “Saor Alba” which translates to “Free Scotland.”
 Marshall explains, “I am very patriotic and a huge supporter of Scottish independence, but I’m not going to try and push a political agenda down people’s throats.
 My lyrics are mainly based on traditional poetry or love for nature/landscapes.”